NetSuite certifications: the ultimate guide

 - Design fundamentals

-Unlike other certifications, the SuiteCommerce Developer Certification only requires a single exam, the SuiteCommerce Developer exam.
+Unlike other the other qualifications, the SuiteCommerce Developer Certification only requires a single exam.

 - APIs and services